How to Start an LLC in Alabama

 Once this process is completed and after any tax-deductible expenses are taken out, the LLC members pay self-employment taxes and income tax on their portion of the business income.

 Alternatively, Alabama LLCs can choose to elect to be taxed as an S corporation (S corp) or C corporation (C corp).
-If S corporation tax status is elected, LLC members can be taxed as employees of the business, potentially reducing tax burden.
+If S corporation tax status is elected, LLC members can be taxed as employees of the company, potentially reducing tax burden.